Maddy-MM/youtube-rag-assistant/README.md

 # YouTube RAG Chatbot

-A **Retrieval-Augmented Generation (RAG) system** that allows users to ask questions about any YouTube video using its transcript.
-The system processes video transcripts, converts them into embeddings, retrieves relevant context, and generates accurate answers using a Large Language Model.
+A **Retrieval-Augmented Generation (RAG) system** that enables users to ask questions about any YouTube video using its transcript.
+The system retrieves relevant context from the video and generates accurate, grounded responses using a Large Language Model.

 ---